Extra Crispy Chicken wings with the zesty flavor of lemon pepper are a delicious twist on a classic and easy to make, fried, air fried, or baked!

 These lemon pepper wings are coated in an irresistible mixture of melted butter and lemon pepper seasoning.
 They are tangy, zesty, and extra crispy with the help of a little bit of flour and oil.

 You can make lemon pepper wings three different ways!
 Use whichever method is most convenient for you.
-Choose from deep-frying (the traditional method), air frying, or baking them in the oven.
+Choose from deep-frying (the traditional method), air frying, or baking chicken wings in the oven.
 You don’t need a deep fryer either.
 I do all of my frying in a heavy dutch oven on the stove.

 However you decide to cook these wings, you’ll be glad that you did!